 - Use stakes or an anchor of some type to secure blanket to the ground.

 A few tips:

 - Place the longer greenery branches lowest to the ground; there will be less of a chance of them blowing away in the wind.

 - Artificial greenery or flowers may be an option.
 It is cheaper and will last longer than fresh sprays.

 - Use bricks of dry floral foam glued into a plastic or wooden container as a barrier between the headstone and the arrangement; it will also serve as the weight to hold your blanket close to the ground.

 - When using the floral foam, be sure to push the stems or greenery a few inches into the foam; you can also use a hot glue gun to secure them.

 - Cover the floral foam with sheet moss to blend it in with the greenery.

 - For a sturdier grave blanket, you can also build a four-sided frame from wood (with an X in the middle) and cover it with chicken wire.
 You can then weave the greenery through the wire.

-Make sure you check with your local cemetery association or manager regarding the rules and regulations surrounding grave blankets.
-Find out how long you may keep the headstone covering at the cemetery and the manner in which it will be disposed.
-Some cemeteries only allow artificial arrangements during certain times of the year, so make you inquire about this as well.
-When you order one from an online site, ask if it can be shipped directly to [[Images Arlington National Cemetery|cemetery]].
+Make sure you check with the cemetery regarding the rules and regulations regarding grave blankets.
+Find out if there's a size restriction, how long you may keep the grave blanket in place, if it needs to be anchored and how it should be disposed of.
+Some cemeteries only allow artificial arrangements during certain times of the year, so make sure you inquire about that as well.